Andrea Pisani (actor): Career

 Pisani formed the comedy duo PanPers with Luca Peracino in 2007.
 They participated in the Zelig comedy workshops in Turin and Milan.
 Since 2009, he has participated in the Italia 1 comedy show Colorado, together with Peracino.
 In 2013, the duo made their film debut in Fuga di cervelli by Paolo Ruffini.

 In 2015, he starred in Belli di papà by Guido Chiesa.
 In 2016, he reunited with Peracino in I babysitter, directed by Giovanni Bognetti.
 In 2017, he starred in Classe Z, once again directed by Chiesa.

 In 2022, Pisani had the lead role in the comedy film Il mammone, a remake of the French film Tanguy.
 The same year, he debuted as a host in the comedy show Only Fun – Comico Show on Nove, alongside Peracino and Elettra Lamborghini.

 Personal life

-Since May 2021, Pisani has been in a relationship with actress Beatrice Arnera.
+From 2021 to 2025, Pisani was in a relationship with actress Beatrice Arnera.
 In 2024, they had a daughter named Matilde.